mhammo/portfolio-site/src/erasmus.md

   </svg>
 </a>
 {:/}
--	The client and their stakeholders were very happy with the data visualisation
+-	The client and their stakeholders were very happy with the data visualisation!
 -	The website content editors were able to easily understand how to edit the sunburst content
 -	The content is highly customisable in the CMS, down to even the sunburst section colors
 </div>